multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.7.1.txt

                  sms-api-id: SMS API id (if any, give your REST/XML API id) with exec as provider, define the script to call (available variables: %from, %to, %msg)
+                 sms-digits: [6-32] set the default amount of SMS digits
                      sms-ip: IP address of the SMS server (for inhouse server)
       sms-challenge-enabled: [0|1] enable/disable SMS challenge
                 sms-message: SMS message to display before the OTP